 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
 Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
-In 2012, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.

-The Company's working capital surplus as at September 30, 2011, excluding loans from a shareholder, was \$181,984 as current assets totalled \$222,043.
-This working capital surplus is a calculated number and does not have a formal definition according to GAAP but management feels it provides useful information to the user of the financial statements.
+The Company's working capital surplus as at December 31, 2011, excluding loans from a shareholder, was \$87,010 as current assets totalled \$138,107.
+This working capital surplus is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.